MITgcm-contrib/ecco_darwin/regions/GoA/v05/readme_macos.txt

-# Instructions for building and running Mediterranean regional simulation
+# Instructions for building and running Gulf of Alaska (GoA) regional simulation
 # on arm64 macOS (based on ecco_darwin/v05/llc270/readme2.txt).
 # See ecco_darwin/doc/MITgcm_on_Mac.txt for additional instructions.